umass-cs-230/230-lab-threads/README.md

 needs be have acquired a lock prior.
 Consider all possible paths through conditionals and bear this in mind.

-Run the provided Makefile compile your code.
+Run the provided Makefile to compile your code.
 The Makefile will also generate a `submission.zip` file, which is the file that you need to upload to Gradescope.
 This lab will be graded by a Gradescope autograder.